qBioTurin/epimod/_pages/sir.md

 -   **const vector<string> & NameTrans**: transition names;
 -   **const struct InfTr\* Trans**: array of *InfTr* structures (implemented in GreatSPN) which is indexed using the transition index.
-The structure *InfTr* has the following fileds: (1) *InPlaces*: the input places to a transition, which is characterized by the input place index position in the *Value* vector (*Trans\[T\].InPlaces\[k\].Id*) and the arc (linking the *k* place with the *T* transition) molteplicity (*Trans\[T\].InPlaces\[k\].Card*).
+The structure *InfTr* has the following fields: (1) *InPlaces*: the input places to a transition, which is characterized by the input place index position in the *Value* vector (*Trans\[T\].InPlaces\[k\].Id*) and the arc (linking the *k* place with the *T* transition) multiplicity (*Trans\[T\].InPlaces\[k\].Card*).
 (2) ….
 -   **const int T**: index of the firing transition;
 -   **const double& time** : time.
+-   Any **additional parameters** must be added at the end of these standards, in the same order as written within the call (in the example the double Infection_rate)

-Notice that the function name has to correspond to the rate name associated with the general transition, in this case *InfectionFunction*.
+Notice that the function name has to correspond to the function name passed inside the **Call**, in this case *InfectionFunction*.

-Finally, the process can be derived be the *model.generation()* function as follow.
+Finally, the process can be derived by the *model.generation()* function as follow.